 Students enrolled in the doctoral program earn the M.A. degree as part of the process of fulfilling the requirements for the Ph.D. degree.
 However, we do not offer the M.A. degree outside of the Ph.D. program, so students who only wish to obtain a M.A. degree should consider an alternative university.

-Interim Director of Clinical Training: Gregory J. Meyer, Ph.D.
+Director of Clinical Training: Sarah Francis, Ph.D.

 Interim Experimental Coordinator: Stephen Christman, Ph.D.